spatie/package-sync/README.md

 Fixers are color-coded:

-- `green`: considered safe to run automatically
+- `green`: considered safe to run without major file changes
-- `blue`: considered 'multi' fixers, these apply to groups of related files
+- `blue`: 'multi' fixers run safe fixers on groups of related files _(such as all psalm-related files, etc.)_
 - `red`: considered risky - these fixers make _(possibly significant)_ modifications to existing files

 ## Fixing package issues

 Issues are resolved by `fixers`, which are utilities that perform a various action, such as copying a missing file from the skeleton to the package repository.
 The available fixers for an issue are listed in the output of the `analyze` command.

-> If there are multiple fixers listed for an issue, the first one is when running `fix`.
+> If there are multiple fixers listed for an issue, the first one is used when running `fix`.

 Some fixers are considered "risky" - meaning they modify existing files.
 By default, these fixers will not run automatically when running the `fix` command.
 In order to permit risky fixers to run, you must call `fix` with the `--risky` flag.